aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.matrixconstuctor.direction.md

 ## MatrixConstuctor.direction property

-The initial direction the vector travels from the start corner across the natrix .
+The initial direction the vector travels from the start corner across the matrix .
 Default `StripDirection.X`

 <b>Signature:</b>